sharife/goldenthread-v2/site/content/productions/nasrudins-magnificent-journey-to-samarkand.md

 heading: Remember my friend, one who has heaven in his heart is always well-dressed!
 description: >-
-  In this performances, we will follow Nasrudin's adventures as he takes a round about path to Bukhara, through Konya, Damascus, and Isfahan!
+  In this performances, we will follow Nasrudin's adventures as he takes a round about path to his final destination through Konya, Bukhara, Damascus, and Isfahan!
 His travels feature ancient carvansari and bazars on the ancient Silk Road.

   Will Nasrudin and his faithful donkey ever make it to Samarkand, the center of arts and crafts on the ancient Silk Road?
 There is only one way to find out!